 Call this line if you are seeking information on coronavirus (COVID-19).
 The line operates 24 hours a day, seven days a week.

-If you have recently travelled overseas and are concerned about the Coronavirus, please call the UC Medical and Counselling Centre’s dedicated mobile number on 0409 507 734.
+If you are concerned about the Coronavirus, please call the UC Medical and Counselling Centre’s dedicated mobile number on 0409 507 734.
 Do not visit the Medical Centre.